Do you always get division orders for an allocation well?

 Sorry I can’t help with anything more definitive.
 Sounds like you need to consult an oil and gas attorney.

-Dusty1 We are in the Winkelmann pool.
-They told us at the start that payments would be made by the % of footage.
-I see 1000 ft goes to Winkelmann pool 1601 to McAurthur and 4392 to Fincher so I figure the Winklemann % is around 14%.
+Dusty1, we are in the Winkelmann pool.
+They told us at the start that payments would be made by the percentage of footage.
+I see 1000 ft goes to Winkelmann pool, 1601 to McArthur, and 4392 to Fincher, so I figure the Winkelmann percentage is around 14%.
 Based on the numbers it seems like I have it figured close to right.
-The well is has to be an allocation well for us to have been paid.
-The well sits on a Winklemann well pool property.
-Not a Fincher pool property.
+The well has to be an allocation well for us to have been paid.
+The well sits on a Winkelmann well pool property, not a Fincher pool property.

-AJ11 We have an gas attorney.
+AJ11, we have a gas attorney.
 He has dealt with most all of the paperwork so far.
-Like I said this payment just showed up Friday.
-We felt that based on the timeline on the original well we would have received division orders in Jan.
+Like I said, this payment just showed up Friday.
+We felt that based on the timeline on the original well we would have received division orders in January.
 We did not.

-Then ended up adding in the McAurtur unit later.
-By way of some waiver to extent the lateral.
+Then ended up adding in the McArthur unit later, by way of some waiver to extend the lateral.

 I missed the timeline.
 Sounds like you are in good hands.
 Please share how it all works out.